Why NCS Exists: A little bit of history…

 The meetings at Jim’s home began to grow, and the New Canaan Sociey was officially launched as a non-profit organization in 2001.
 As men were introduced to NCS at annual retreats, some decided to host similar meetings—our second chapter launched in Winston Salem in 2005.
 This movement has grown to over 25,000 men involved in over 65 local chapters nationwide.

-The goal of each chapter is to have a positive impact men who can then be better servant leaders in their homes and communities.
-(In the not too distant future, have something that says “check out some of the stories of changed lives, changed relationships and changed communities”—we can come up with a bunch and we need some female testimonials as well).
+The goal of each chapter is to have a positive impact on men who can then be better servant leaders in their homes and communities.